GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ```
 This tells the location of the repository on github and the path for the configs inside the repository.

-Add this property to the `src/main/resources/bootstrap.yml` to specify that cloud config is enabled:
+The below property is added to the `src/main/resources/bootstrap.yml` to specify that cloud config is enabled:
 ```bash
 spring:
   cloud: